-Human Resources provides the panel with a written complaint and response, the specific issue(s) to be addressed by the panel, and instructions about panel procedures and protocols.
+Human Resources provides the panel with a written complaint and response, the specific issue(s) to be addressed by the panel and instructions about panel procedures and protocols.
 Human Resources will also provide information as needed to assist the panel and the vice president in developing recommendations and findings.

-The panel will determine whether or not the complaint materials provide sufficient information to make a recommendation about the resolution of the complaint or whether a meeting with the complainant, respondent, and/or other individuals is needed to obtain additional or clarifying information.
+The panel will determine whether or not the complaint materials provide sufficient information to recommend the resolution of the complaint or whether a meeting with the complainant, respondent, and/or other individuals is needed to obtain additional or clarifying information.
 At any stage of the panel review, the panel may seek additional or clarifying information as needed from the complainant, respondent, and/or other individuals who may have information relevant to the complaint.
 If the panel determines that no additional information is needed, the panel will try to make its recommendation to the vice president within ten calendar days of receiving the complaint materials.

 Step 5: Vice Presidential Action on a Complaint (Time Period: Within seven calendar days of receiving the panel’s recommendation)

 The vice president issues a finding to Human Resources within seven calendar days of receiving the panel's recommendation.
-Human Resources apprises the complainant, respondent, and panel as appropriate of the finding.
+Human Resources apprises the complainant, respondent, and panel as appropriate to the finding.
 The vice president’s finding is final and binding on the complainant and the respondent.

 Human Resources Role in the Complaint Resolution Process

-The role of Human Resources in the complaint resolution process is to act as a process custodian by helping the parties foster an understanding of the complaint resolution policy and procedures, neutrally assisting the parties in navigating through the complaint resolution process, and monitoring the complaint resolution process timeframes.
+The role of Human Resources in the complaint resolution process is to act as a process custodian by helping the parties foster an understanding of the complaint resolution policy and procedures, neutrally assisting the parties in navigating through the complaint resolution process monitoring the complaint resolution process timeframes.
 As process custodians in the complaint resolution process, Human Resources does not advise the parties about the outcome of a complaint, speak for the parties during the complaint resolution process, or make decisions for the parties.
-It is not uncommon for Human Resources to consult with the complainant or respondent or both regarding the issues related to a complaint, prior to the complaint or during the complaint resolution process.
-It is expected that Human Resources staff will manage both the consulting and process custodian responsibilities consistent with the ethical standards of the human resources profession.
+It is not uncommon for Human Resources to consult with the complainant or respondent or both regarding the issues related to a complaint, before the complaint or during the complaint resolution process.
+It is expected that the Human Resources staff will manage both the consulting and process custodian responsibilities consistent with the ethical standards of the human resources profession.
 If a party to a complaint believes that Human Resources’ service as process custodian presents a conflict, he or she should notify the Associate Vice President of Human Resources/CES to determine the appropriate alternatives based on the circumstances, which might include engaging other internal or external individuals who have been trained in complaint resolution as process custodians.